 This course provides an introduction to Pre-Calculus topics.
 The course will cover quadratic functions, polynomial functions, exponents and logarithms, circles, trigonometric functions, trigonometric equations and applications, and triangle trigonometry.
+Students may also learn introductory topics in Statistics.
 Students in this course should have demonstrated mastery at the CP level in Geometry and Algebra 2.
 This course is for seniors.